Do Statins Cause Erectile Dysfunction?

 What is Erectile Dysfunction?

-Erectile dysfunction, also known as impotence, is defined as the inability to achieve or maintain an erection sufficient for sexual intercourse.
-It is a common condition that affects men of all ages, and can have significant impacts on their quality of life and relationships.
-ED can be caused by a variety of physical and psychological factors, including underlying health conditions, medication use, and lifestyle habits.
+Erectile dysfunction, also known as impotence, is a term that refers to the failure to produce or sustain an erection sufficient for sex.
+It is a fairly common illness for all men, both men and men, and it can significantly affect their quality of life and relationships.
+ED can be triggered by multiple physical and psychological factors, such as other medical conditions, medication, and lifestyle choices.

 Statins and Erectile Dysfunction